terraform-linters/tflint/docs/rules/terraform_module_pinned_source.md

 Disallow specifying a git or mercurial repository as a module source without pinning to a version.

+> This rule is enabled by "recommended" preset.

 ## Configuration

 Name | Default | Value